Fullstory Stable Selectors

 - Route to implementation file β SKILL-WEB.md or SKILL-MOBILE.md

-- Use consistent naming β Same taxonomy applies to all platforms
+- Use consistent naming β Same attribute concepts apply to all platforms

 Core Principles (All Platforms)